-The Interdisciplinary Undergraduate Certificate in Museum Studies utilizes the University of Georgia's extensive campus-based museums, collections, exhibition programs, and study-abroad programs to provide students with a variety of direct learning experiences.
+The Interdisciplinary Graduate Certificate in Museum Studies utilizes the University of Georgia's extensive campus-based museums, collections, exhibition programs, and study-abroad programs to provide students with a variety of direct learning experiences.
 These units and programs serve as laboratories for student learning and give students opportunities to work with objects, solve problems, and apply concepts and ideas learned in the classroom.
 Students can make use of regional, national, and international museums, programs, and collections via the university's connections.
 Students also obtain hands-on, practical experience in administration, education, exhibition, collection management, and other institutional activities through the program's internships and volunteer positions.
-This certificate program is designed, in part, to provide academic and experiential learning for students interested in graduate programs and in a growing job market.
+This certificate program is designed, in part, to provide academic and experiential learning for students interested in continuing their education in graduate programs and a growing job market.

-The University of Georgia has incorporated an experiential learning requirement for undergraduate students.
-Students taking courses in the Interdisciplinary Undergraduate Certificate in Museum Studies can also apply the knowledge and theories they learn in the classroom to the field of museums through hands-on engagement and experimentation.
-This certificate will include courses with service-learning components and a museum internship that will give students opportunities to understand the daily operations of museums and the roles of museum staff.
-For students interested in fields outside of academia, the Interdisciplinary Undergraduate Certificate in Museum Studies demonstrates alternative opportunities for professionals with advanced degrees.
+Students taking courses in the graduate Interdisciplinary Graduate Certificate in Museum Studies can apply the knowledge and theories they learn in the classroom to the field of museums through hands-on engagement and experimentation.
+This certificate will include courses with service-learning components and a required museum internship that will give students opportunities to understand the daily operations of museums and the roles of museum staff.
+For graduate students interested in fields outside of academia, the Interdisciplinary Graduate Certificate in Museum Studies demonstrates alternative opportunities for professionals with advanced degrees.

-Museums employ more than 400,000 Americans and directly contribute \$21 billion to the U.S. economy annually.
+Museums employ more than 400,000 Americans and directly contribute \$21 billion to the US economy annually.
 Professionals with museum training may also work in galleries, with corporate collections, in community centers and other arts organizations, and with other public and private collections.
-The Interdisciplinary Undergraduate Certificate in Museum Studies program of study offers a structured, sequential series of courses and experiences that gives students the necessary preparation for competitive employment in this field.
+The Interdisciplinary Graduate Certificate in Museum Studies program of study offers a structured, sequential series of courses and experiences that gives students the necessary preparation for competitive employment in this field.
 Students who do not wish to become museum professionals can also have a better understanding of how to utilize museums in their future careers.
 For instance, educators can collaborate with museums for object-based learning opportunities, and scholars can make use of the resources of museums in their research.

-Students from diverse departments across campus, including art, history, and historic preservation, have expressed great interest in obtaining a museum studies certificate.
+Students from diverse departments across campus, including art, history and historic preservation, have expressed great interest in obtaining a museum studies certificate.
 Additionally, faculty in academic departments and cultural institutions across campus have committed to working with this program.
-Letters of support are enclosed with this proposal in Appendix A.
+Letters of support are enclosed with this application in Appendix A.

-Required Information
+Required Information: